 Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
 Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
 There is one textbook available per student.
 Yes 0 Mathematics University of California, Irvine Mathematics Project curriculum and instructional materials were adopted in 2014-15.
 Additionally, mathematics textbooks, by Carnegie Learning, were adopted in 2014-15.
 Course appropriate, standards-aligned instructional materials have been selected for each mathematics course.
-0 Science Science textbooks were adopted in 2007.
+Yes 0 Science Science textbooks were adopted in 2007.
 There is one textbook available per student.
 Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
-Yes 0 Foreign Language Foreign language textbooks are adopted as needed by course.
-Several courses adopted new textbooks in 2015-16, and supplemental books continue to be adopted each year.
-The oldest textbooks used by some courses were adopted in 2003-04.
-There is one textbook available per student.
-Yes 0 Health Health is taught as part of science and PE curriculum.
-Science textbooks were adopted in 2006-07.
+Yes 0 Foreign Language 0 Health Health is taught as part of science and PE curriculum.
+Health textbooks were adopted in 2016-17.
 Yes 0 Visual and Performing Arts Visual and performing arts students have access to course appropriate textbooks and instructional materials.
-Yes 0 Science Laboratory Equipment (grades 9-12) NA NA
+Yes 0 Science Laboratory Equipment (grades 9-12) ΝΑ NA